codatio/codat-docs/docs/other/developer-resources.md

 Minimal code to quickly start building something with Codat.

 - **[Next.js starter](https://github.com/codatio/codat-nextjs-starter-project)** - You're 5 minutes away from your first Codat API call with this simple Next.js app starter

-## Demo apps

-Examples of user experiences you can build with Codat.
-Inspiration only - this is opinionated code you should not use in your own app.

-- **[Digital lending auth flow demo](https://github.com/codatio/demo-auth-flow)** - See how Codat's auth flow might fit into an indicative digital lending website